-- Delayed cord clamping is standard practice for our providers. - Procedures such as vitamin K injections and prophylactic eye medication is delayed until some time after the "Golden Hours". - Unless there is a medical reason to do so, Pediatric exams are delayed until after the "Golden Hours". - Baths are generally delayed up to several hours after birth and until parents are able to participate. - Parents generally stay in the hospital for 2 midnights following a vaginal birth and 3 midnights following a cesarean birth.
-Discharge is generally by 11 am. - For patients requesting early discharge: It is recommended that you stay for at least 28 hours to complete the Newborn Screening. - Parents are responsible for feedings, diapering, soothing and otherwise caring for their baby in the room 24/7 with the guidance of our nurses and lactation consultants.
+- Delayed cord clamping is standard practice for our providers. - Procedures such as vitamin K injections and prophylactic eye medication is delayed until some time after the "Golden Hour". - Unless there is a medical reason to do so, Pediatric exams are delayed until after the "Golden Hour". - Baths are generally delayed up to several hours after birth and until parents are able to participate. - Parents generally stay in the hospital for 2 midnights following a vaginal birth and 3 midnights following a cesarean birth.
+Discharge is generally by 11 am.
+Some patients are requesting early discharges (It is recommended that you stay for at least 28 hours to complete the Newborn Screening). - Parents are responsible for feedings, diapering, soothing and otherwise caring for their baby in the room 24/7 with the guidance of our nurses and lactation consultants.